SWM Community Conservancy Project

 DID YOU KNOW?

-- The SWM Programme has partnered with Wild Entrust Africa (WEA) in Botswana and World Wide Fund for Nature (WWF) in Namibia to develop and strengthen a network of 13 community conservancies.
+- The SWM Programme has partnered with Wild Entrust Africa (WEA) in Botswana and World Wide Fund for Nature (WWF) in Namibia to develop and strengthen a network of CCs in the KAZA region, expanding the Programme's pre-existing activities in Zimbabwe and Zambia.